juliecherner/pizza-factory/README.md

 };
 ```

-- creating describers that describe the logic how each station functionate
+- creating describers that describe the logic how each station functionates

 - creating workers for each station considering their amounts and awaiting them with Promise.all